grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/state/rand/README.md

 ## Functional random number generator

-Implementing random number generation package rand<br>
-using the fpinscala.state.State Monad.
-Basically,<br>
-reimplementating what was done in fpinscala.rngStandalone.
+Implementing random number generation package rand using the fpinscala.state.State Monad.
+Basically, reimplementating what was done in fpinscala.rngStandalone.

 From chapter 6.